-What have we learned about ideas of God from Hindus, Christians, Humanists and Muslims? (vou may have only studied
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES earned about ideas of God from Hindus, Christians, Humanists and Muslims? (vou may have only studied two or three of t Pupils will learn to: Examine similarities and Questions, ideas and learning about God: what are we thinking?
 This thinking lesson provides space for pupils to chare their own ideas and thoughts.
 Allow about 45 minutes.
-Take some photos, to remind pupils later in their RE of what happened in this
+Take some photos, to remind pupils later in their RE of what happened in this unusual lesson These activities will help pupils to work towards achieving the following expected outcomes: differences between different views of God.
 Candle magic: using light to provoke deep thoughts.
 Set a circle of chairs for the class and teacher and TA, and arrange a low table in the middle with lots of tea lights - about 30-40 is ideal - on the table in the shape of a large question mark.
-Recap with the children the highlights of the unit of work on beliefs about God.
-Remind them of the Muslim idea of 99 Names, the Christian idea of Trinity and the Hindu gods and goddesses.
+Recap with the children the highlights of the unit of work on beliefs about God, Remind them of the Muslim idea of 99 Names, the Christian Emerging: Identify beliefs about God that are held by Christians, Hindus and/or Muslims (B1).
+Explore the influence believing in God has on the lives of believers. idea of Trinity and the Hindu gods and goddesses.
 Remind them of Humanists, who do not believe in God.
 Ask each pupil to think quietly for one minute about the question they would like to ask about God.
 As each child asks their question, a candle is lit.
 It doesn't matter if some questions are repeated, or if some children don't have a question.
 Ask the children to sit quietly and think about all those questions!
-Blow out the candles, and while the children discuss their thoughts in pairs rearrange them into the shape of one of the symbols of the three religions studied, one by one: a crescent moon for Muslims, an Aum for Hindus and a cross for Christians.
-Spend about 5 minutes with candles lit in each shape, and ask the class:
+Blow out the candles, and while the children discuss their Expected: Ask questions and suggest some of their own responses to ideas about God (C1).
+Use stillness and light to develop their reflective skills thoughts in pairs rearrange them into the shape of one of the symbols of the three religions studied, one by one: a crescent moon for Muslims, an Aum for Hindus and a cross for Christians.
+Spend about 5 minutes with candles lit in each shape, and ask the class: What did you learn about this religion in RE?
+Identify how and say why it makes a difference in people's lives to believe in God (B1).
+Reflect on their own questions and ideas about God in light of their learning.
+What did you like about this religion?
 Does this religion answer some of the questions about God we were asking just now?

-If your pupils learned enough about Humanism, add a large candle letter 'H' and spend 5 minutes
+What difference do these beliefs make to people's lives?
+If your pupils learned enough about Humanism, add a large candle letter 'H' and spend 5 minutes on this as well.
 You might tell the children that different people have different ideas about light.
 Some say light comes from God.
 Some say light comes from love.
 Some say light comes from the human mind.
-All these ideas are helpful.
+Exceeding: Identify some similarities and differences between ideas about what God is like in different religions (B3).
+Discuss and present their own ideas about why there are All these ideas are helpful.
 Ask them to finish by looking into the candle light and considering their own ideas from all they have learnt.

-Unseen learning can be profound.
+Notes: Unseen learning can be profound.
 Teachers in RE should welcome the possibility.
-There's probably no need to write about this activity.
+There's probably no need to write about this activity. many ideas about why there are many ideas about God and express their own understanding of God through words, symbols and the arts (C1).